Midcoast resident Cathy Lake enjoys summer on the coast with her family.

 They arrived at Maine Medical Center less than 30 minutes later, where specialists evaluated Cathy and discovered she was suffering from necrotizing fasciitis, an aggressive infection caused by the group A streptococcus bacteria that invades and destroys the deep layers of skin and tissue.
 The only course of action against the ruthless disease is to systematically cut out the infected tissue.
 Over the next six weeks, while Cathy was in a coma, on a ventilator and receiving dialysis, she underwent several surgeries to remove the dead tissue, a process known as debridement.

 About a week before Halloween, Cathy seemed to turn a corner.
 Her kidneys started to function again and she began to come out of her coma.
 She was still on a ventilator and remembers how frustrating it was to not be able to talk.
 Now that she was conscious, all she wanted was to go home.
 When she was moved to New England Rehabilitation, she asked her therapists to make a list of all the milestones she had to hit in order to go home and went right to work.
 She had to learn how to walk and spent a lot of time working on her hand-eye coordination.

 “I remember the day I got my green bracelet,” says Cathy.
 “It was a big day.
 It meant I could walk around my room without the bed alarm going off.
 I felt so relieved to regain some of my independence after weeks of relying on someone else to do everything for me.”

-Cathy finally returned home to Rockland on November 15, nearly three months after she cut her finger.
+Cathy finally returned home on November 15, nearly three months after she cut her finger.
 She spent the next year continuing her recovery and undergoing additional blood transfusions.
-Today, she’s fully recovered and is back to taking care of Liam full time.
-She also decided to stop putting off school and is taking classes at the University of Maine to complete her college degree.
+Today, she’s fully recovered and is a recent graduate of the University of Maine at Augusta.